 First, install the composer runtime:

-cd dist/ composer runtime install --card PeerAdmin@hlfv1 --businessNetworkName decentralized-energy-network
+cd dist/ composer network install --card PeerAdmin@hlfv1 --businessNetworkName decentralized-energy-network

 Deploy the business network:

 composer network start --card PeerAdmin@hlfv1 --networkAdmin admin --networkAdminEnrollSecret adminpw --archiveFile decentralized-energy-network.bna --file networkadmin.card

 Import the network administrator identity as a usable business network card:

 composer card import --file networkadmin.card

 Check that the business network has been deployed successfully, run the following command to ping the network: